TL;DR — drop-in `docker-compose.yml`

 ```

-If you don't want to type `docker compose -f /path/to/docker-compose.yml` every time, a small wrapper script helps:
+If you don't want to type `docker compose -f /path/to/docker-compose.yml` every time:

 ```bash